720p vs 1080p: When Is It Time To Upgrade Your TV?

 But even if your TV is the right size and viewing distance away, you might not need to upgrade.

 That’s because most TV stations in the United States broadcast almost exclusively in either 720p or 1080i.
-So if all you use your old TV for is broadcast TV, then it’s probably not worth it to upgrade.
+So if all you use your old TV for is broadcast TV, it’s probably not worth upgrading.

 How Much Are 720p And 1080p Display TVs?